ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/bison.md

 <!-- TODO: BSONDocumentReader + .from factory (plus de trait) -->

-The new library also provide similar macros, to easily materialized document readers and writers for Scala case classes and sealed traits.
+The new library also provide similar macros, to easily materialized document readers and writers for Scala case classes and sealed/unsealed traits.

 {% highlight scala %}
 case class Person(name: String, age: Int)